 Read below to find out more about our changes and new strategy.

 The Open Application Network will continue to operate and function for our community.
 That being said, we will continue to provide tools for staking and interacting with the network.
-As always for any questions users may have we recommend first reaching out to the community on Telegram.
+As always for any questions users may have we recommend first connecting with the community on Reddit.
 In the unlikely scenario that the community is not able to support, please see the FAQ below.
 Finally, for any token swap or technical issues you can submit a ticket through the service desk located here.

 1. Where can I store my Aion?